priya-dwivedi/Miscellaneous_Projects/README.md

 # Miscellaneous_Projects

 Projects include:
-1. Extraction of name, address and DOB from Ontario Drivers License
+##1.
+Extraction of name, address and DOB from Ontario Drivers License
+##2.
+Deep Learning on MNSIT Dataset